rocketechgroup/airglue/README.md

 * [Credits](#credits)

 ## Design Concept
-By defining a YAML config such as the one in [this example] airglue/example/example_glue/config.yaml), you would be able to dynamically create a complex DAG flow like this
+By defining a YAML config such as the one in [this example](airglue/example/example_glue/config.yaml), you would be able to dynamically create a complex DAG flow like this
 ![Example DAG view](docs/example_dag_graph_view.png)

 With powerful templating & rendering